When you’re struggling to write your personal history or memoir, use one of these five sources to supply the story.

 Photos helped me remember the materials and colors of my evening gowns and swimsuits.
 The lack of photos for certain things, like my interview dresses, points to our oversight of that competitive category.
 Photos helped me remember my progress in makeup and hairstyles.

 I could also remember places thanks to these images.
 When I remember places, I remember sights, sounds, conversations, and people.
 Having pictures to help guide my writing made the process much easier than retrieving from memory alone.

 Paper Files Help You Recall Information From the Past

 Pageant competitions produced numerous documents and books in addition to photos.
 My mother bought it and saved program books from each event where I competed.

-Mother also preserved her handwritten record of my answers for the applications and fact sheets submitted to the judges.
-I saved notes that pageant friends sent me, including a photo of a beauty queen from my littlest pageant boyfriend.
+My mother also preserved her handwritten record of my answers for the applications and fact sheets submitted to the judges.
+I saved notes that pageant friends sent me, including a beauty queen photo from my littlest pageant boyfriend.

 Each of these paper files unlocked stories that I don’t reflect upon often.
-Some records add depth to my story by supply names and awards presented to those I with whom I competed.
+Some records add depth to my story by supply names and awards presented to those I competed with.

 Other files reminded me of the pageant entry fees and the names of my sponsors.
 Together with the photos, my mind was rapidly recalling minor details of my pageant days.

 ↪️ Do you want to write a family history book?